5 Facts About Shirley Jackson

 Jackson died unexpectedly from heart failure in 1965 at the age of 48.
 (At the time, newspapers listed her as 45, as she often lied about her age, perhaps to minimize the age difference between her and her husband, who was two years younger than she.)

 A significant chunk of her work has been published since her death, though.
 When she died, she was in the midst of writing a novel, Come Along With Me, which was published in its incomplete format by her husband in 1968.
-In 1996, Laurence Jackson Hyman found a crate of unpublished stories by his mother, and, with his sister, Sarah Hyman Dewitt, turned them into a collection called Just an Ordinary Day.
+In the early '90s, a crate of unpublished stories were uncovered, and Laurence Jackson Hyman and his sister Sarah Hyman Dewitt used that as the core of a new collection called Just an Ordinary Day.
 In 2015, they edited and released Let Me Tell You, a collection of stories, essays and lectures from her archive that were mostly unfinished or unpublished at the time of her death.